polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/secure-node.md

 #### Requirements

+!!!info "`seccomp` is kernel feature that facilitates a more secure approach for process management on Linux"

 1. *Linux on x86-64 family* (usually Intel or AMD)
 2. *`seccomp` enabled*.
 You can check that this is the case by running the following command:
   ```